Syukta8/AppleDetection/README.md

 ```
 python onnx_export.py --model-dir=models/apple
 ```
 You will find a file inside `/models/apple` with name `resnet34.onnx`.
-The file will depends on the pretrained model name that you use during the training.
+The file will depends on the pretrained model name that you use during the training.You can also download the file from my drive,

 ***4) To run the inference:***
 >from image: